-How to "Ace" Your Technical Checkoff
+How to Ace Your Technical Checkoff

-- > Practice, practice, practice can you teach the skill to someone else? - > Do the homework well in advance, not the night before the checkoff - > Don't be a no-show!
-That shows poor leadership - > Don't lose your navigation examiner.... that shows poor leadership - > Be receptive to feedback, ask questions - > Sign up early, relax and have fun!
+- Practice, practice, practice.
+Can you teach the skill to someone else? - Do the homework well in advance, not the night before. - Don't be a no-show!
+Being a no-show exhibits poor leadership. - Be receptive to feedback and ask questions. - Sign up early; relax and have fun!

-- If you don't pass the checkoff, you will be assigned to a different examiner (if possible) at the next one you attend.

-- For Rock and Snow, if you fail to pass a checkoff two times in one year you'll need to wait a year before trying again (unless the Technical Chair agrees to make an exception).
+If you don't pass the checkoff, you will be assigned to a different examiner (if possible) at the next one you attend.
+For Rock and Snow, if you fail to pass a checkoff two times in one year you'll need to wait a year before trying again (unless the Technical Chair agrees to make an exception).

 This gives you time to learn and practice the skills.

-• There is no "two times in one year" limit for Navigation checkoffs.
+There is no "two times in one year" limit for Navigation checkoffs.
 Upon completion of the checkoff, you'll be notified whether you passed.
 The Technical Chair will also let the LTC Admin know, so your records can be updated.